 Bee Balm Herbal Steams

-Not only does bee balm smell wonderful, a herbal sachet used to make a herbal steam can help clear your nasal passages.
+Not only does bee balm smell wonderful, but a herbal sachet used to make a herbal steam can help clear your nasal passages.
 Bee balm has a lot of thymol, the same constituent that makes thyme a natural decongestant.

 Adding some of the dry herb to a bath can have the same effect.